ljsgrant/ga_project_2/README.md

 - Clone the repository
 - cd into the project directory
-- Run npm install
+- Run `npm install`
-- Run npm start
+- Run `npm start`
-- Open http://localhost:3001/ in the browser (or whichever port you are running the app on)
+- In the browser, open the port you're running the development server on (http://localhost:3000/ by default)
 - Enjoy tasty recipes from around the world

 <br />